soulsource/aoc-2021/README.md

 # Noteable solutions:
 - Day6 has a floating-point closed-form solution that might be interesting.
 Details are outlined in comments in the source code.
 I won't write them here to avoid spoilers.
+- Day7 has solutions that are way smarter than brute-force, and are also really short.
+The derivation of those solutions is in the comments in the source code.